Waffleboy/Simple-Stock-Dashboard/README.md

 # Simple_Stock_Dashboard

+See a trial of it in action at http://thiru.ml/simplestockdashboard

 ## Description

 Frustrated with having to open multiple tabs to see the performance of multiple stocks?
 Want to get a quick comprehensive overview of your portfolio quickly without being forced to pay for an expensive service?